ibm-cloud-docs/power-iaas/managing-spp.md

 * SPP reserved cores that use the shared capped host.
 * VM cores that are deployed into the SPP that use shared uncapped host.

 With SPP you can manage CPU cores.
 Pricing for memory and storage is charged as ususal.
 The total estimated cost page does not show the SPP reserved cores-related costs because of service-level estimator limitations.
 For more information about pricing for SPP in IBM {{site.data.keyword.powerSys_notm}}, see [Pricing for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud).
-For more information about pricing for SPP in IBM {{site.data.keyword.powerSys_notm}} (On-premises), see [FAQ on pricing](/docs/power-iaas?topic=power-iaas-pricing-private-cloud#faq).
+For more information about pricing for SPP in IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}), see [FAQ on pricing](/docs/power-iaas?topic=power-iaas-pricing-private-cloud#faq).
 {: note}

 ## Configuring a shared processor pool